ParedesGab/PP1/README.md

 - Update the extraordinary section with new research.

+- Have a good understanding of image to aspect ratio, to implement it accordingly.

 - Add a carousel to the "Love story" section, and to the "Laxus and Thiosymbion introduction sections", respectively; so that more media can be displayed.

 - And/or, add a gallery section, showing more pictures of nematodes, of the bacteria, of researchers in action, the island in Belize from where they are collected, etc., and use CSS grid to organize it.